mjo22/cryojax/README.md

 Note that `python>=3.10` is required due to recent features in `dataclasses`.
 Now, [install JAX](https://github.com/google/jax#installation) with either CPU or GPU support.

-Next, [install jax-finufft](https://github.com/dfm/jax-finufft).
-Non-uniform FFTs are provided as an option for computing image projections.

 Finally, install `cryojax`.
 For now, only a source build is supported.

 ```bash